3.2M

 We’re so grateful for you, and we look forward to meeting back here next week.

-The books mentioned in today’s episode can be purchased at The Bookshelf:
+The books mentioned in this episode can be purchased from The Bookshelf:

 -